openedx-unsupported/edx-analytics-dashboard/docs/en_us/dashboard/source/learners/Learner_Activity.rst

 when the learner reached the first homework assignment.
 Or, it might indicate that the learner completed all of the ungraded practice questions and the midterm on one day.

+Sending Email Messages to Learners
+***********************************

+To make taking action to help a struggling learner, reengage an inactive learner, or recognize the achievement of a successful learner easier, the learner activity chart includes the learner's email address.
+You can select the email address to send a message directly to that learner.

+Before you use Insights to send email messages to learners, note that this feature is different from the bulk email feature that is available on the instructor dashboard of an edx.org course.

+* Selecting a learner email address in Insights opens the default email client of the computer that you are currently using.
+As a result, if you use your personal computer to access Insights, your personal email address could be used to send the message.

+* Insights does not log when messages are sent, or record the email address of the sender or the recipient.

+When you use Insights, be sure to follow your organization's guidelines for communicating with learners.

 **************************************************************
 Analytics in Action: Interpreting Individual Activity Patterns